 Phonics catch up

-We also use the 1-2-1 tutoring kit in KS1 and LKS2, along with the Fresh Start intervention in Years Five and Six, to help any pupils catch up who are finding phonics difficult.
-We use our in school assessment systems to identify children who need these programmes but if you feel your child may benefit from extra support then please speak to Miss Kear or Miss Tosh who will listen and try to build in the extra that your child needs.
+We also use the RWI 1-2-1 tutoring programme in KS1 and LKS2, along with the Fresh Start intervention in Years Five and Six, to help any pupils catch up who are finding phonics difficult.
+We use our in school assessment systems to identify children who need these programmes but if you feel your child may benefit from extra support then please speak to Miss Cater, Mrs Snowden or Mrs O’Carroll who will listen and try to build in the extra help that your child needs.

 What happens next?

 As your child completes their work on phonics (expected by the end of Y1) they will move on to the Read, Write, Inc spelling programme, called Language and Literacy, to learn more about spelling strategies, patterns and rules.

 Parent workshops and helping your child

 We run a series of workshops throughout the school year to help you to be able to support your child with their phonics and spelling - please keep your eye out for letters and Marvellous Me messages regarding this.

 We understand that it can be tricky to know how to support your child with phonics, especially if it isn't the strategy that you used when you learned to read, so, for help with phoneme pronunciation, and guidance on some of the terminology your child might use, please log on to:

 At the end of Y1, each child is required to sit the phonics screening check.
 If your child is in Y1 you will be provided with lots of information regarding this throughout the year but to support with any questions you might have now then please check out the link below:

 Following the end of Read, Write, Inc phonics (usually at the end of Key Stage 1), the children move on to the Read, Write, Inc spelling programme.